Christiansborg Palace, Copenhagen

 Christiansborg Palace, Copenhagen (must see)

-If you have the Copenhagen Card for tourists, admission to the royal reception rooms (as well as the nearby stables, kitchen, and underground ruins) is free.
-Highlights of the experience include the Queen's china collection; her ornate ceremonial library; and the Great Hall, which today is adorned with tapestries chronicling Denmark's history.
-The detail in the hand paintings that cover every square inch of some of the rooms is simply amazing.
+Owned by the Danish Government, parts of Christiansborg are open to the public.
+If you have a Copenhagen Card for tourists, admission to the royal reception rooms (as well as the stables, kitchen, and underground ruins) is free.
+Highlights of the experience include the Queen's china collection, her ornate ceremonial library, and the Great Hall, adorned with tapestries chronicling Denmark's history.

 Tip:

-Always look out for the free English hour-long tours included in your ticket (they are at 3pm each day but also at different times in the weekends: 12pm/2pm), unless you'd rather wander the rooms on your own, reading the descriptions.
+Always look out for the free English one-hour tours included in your ticket (they run at 3 pm each day but also at different times during weekends: 12 pm or 2pm).
+That is of course unless you'd rather wander the rooms on your own, reading the descriptions.

 Christiansborg Palace on Map